 Fill in the blanks according to what you think they are, and then go do the research.
 You can often develop a persona that is more or less your ideal fan based on your own instincts, and then you refine these characteristics over time and experimentation.

 When you feel that you have finally identified your buyer persona, you have accomplished an important step in identifying your target audience.
-You can now more easily customize the rest of your marketing plan around it.
+You can now more easily customize the rest of your marketing plan around that information.

 Identify your unique proposition